The following may be useful addresses for genealogical and historical research.

 Genealogy Societies A listing of genealogy societies with their own web pages.

-New England Historic Genealogical Society The New England Historic Genealogical Society (NEHGS) is the oldest genealogical society in the country.
+New England Historic Genealogical Society The American Ancestors and New England Historic Genealogical Society (NEHGS) is the oldest genealogical society in the country.
 For over 150 years, NEHGS has helped new and experienced researchers trace their heritage in New England and around the world.

 Scottish Roots Scottish Roots Ancestral Research Service - Scotland's experts in finding your Scots ancestors since 1984.
 Free initial advice.